-HCC will inform members of the college community on compliance practices by publishing copyright information in faculty and student guidebooks, and posting information on the College website.
+HCC will inform members of the college community on compliance practices by publishing copyright information in the Faculty Guidebook and the Student Handbook, and posting information on the College website.
 The Brish Library and Fletcher Faculty Development Center will maintain for reference and will also periodically provide information sessions on copyright updates.
 Copyright information will also be made available to students in the Learning Support Center.